Naper Settlement: Mary and Richard Benck Family Agriculture Center

 The Center was opened in April 2023, dedicated to recognizing the role that farming has played in Naperville’s history.
-Exhibits will provide information about the economics, transportation, and nutrition-based aspects of agriculture.
-The Center will also host a Field Watchers program for school-aged children to get them interested in agriculture and other STEM careers.
+The center will be home to Naper Settlement's newest exhibit, Inventing Agriculture, scheduled to open in Fall 2026.
+The Center also hosts a Field Watchers program for school-aged children to get them interested in agriculture and other STEM careers.

 Programs and activities

 Naper Settlement is an outdoor history museum that offers numerous other large special events.
 From 1982 until 2019, this included Civil War Days, a two-day reenactment, where the settlement was converted into a large encampment and more than 300 actors and actresses at a time re-enacted historical life and battles.
 Other special events had included Christkindlmarket and NaperLights. both of which were also cancelled in 2019.

 Public funding

 In 2014, Naper Settlement was one of 47 Illinois museums to receive funding from the Illinois Public Museum Capital Grants Program as part of the state's larger construction initiative.